 Equity securities and short-term debt securities with maturities of greater than three months but less than twelve months when purchased are the only financial instruments included in other investments that are measured at fair value on a recurring basis.
 The fair value for these investments are determined using the same methods discussed above for fixed maturity securities.
 Financial instruments included in other investments that are not measured at fair value on a recurring basis are FHLB common stock, short-term loans, collateral loans and company owned life insurance ("COLI").
 FHLB common stock is carried at cost which approximates fair value.
 FHLB common stock was \$22.0 million as of December 31, 2022 and falls within Level 2 of the fair value hierarchy.
-Due to the short-term nature of the investments, the fair value of a portion of our short-term loans approximates the carrying value.
-The fair value of short-term loans was \$316.4 million and \$320.0 million as of December 31, 2022 and December 31, 2021, respectively.
-Our short-term loans fall within Level 2 of the fair value hierarchy.
-For our collateral loans, we have concluded the fair value approximates carrying value and falls within Level 2 of the fair value hierarchy.
-The fair value of collateral loans was \$64.6 million and \$0 million as of December 31, 2022 and December 31, 2021, respectively.
+Due to the short-term loans was \$316.4 million and \$320.0 million as of December 31, 2022 and December 31, 2021, respectively.
+Our short-term loans fall within Level 2 of the fair value approximates carrying value and falls within Level 2 of the fair value hierarchy.
+The fair value of collateral loans was \$64.6 million and \$0 million as of December 31, 2021, respectively.
+The fair value of collateral loans was \$64.6 million and \$0 million as of December 31, 2021, respectively.
+The fair value of collateral loans was \$64.6 million and \$0 million as of December 31, 2021, respectively.
+The fair value of collateral loans was \$64.6 million and \$0 million as of December 31, 2021, respectively.
+The fair value of collateral loans was \$64.6 million and \$0 million as of December 31, 2021, respectively.
+The fair value of the fair value hierarchy.
+The fair value of a proximates the cash surrender value of the policies and falls within Level 2 of the fair value hierarchy.
 The fair value of our COLI approximates the cash surrender value of the policies and falls within Level 2 of the fair value hierarchy.
-The fair value of COLI was \$397.7 million and \$384.3 million as of December 31, 2022 and December 31, 2021, respectively.
+The fair value of was \$397.7 million and \$384.3 million as of December 31, 2022 and December 31, 2021, respectively.